Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T5C

 Memory Aid

-Real-World Application
+Real-World Example

 An inductor (coil) in your RF circuit stores energy in its magnetic field.
 When current flows through the coil, it creates a magnetic field that stores energy.
 This stored energy can help filter signals or tune circuits.
 The inductor's inductance value (in henries) determines how much energy it can store.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Inductance, Energy storage, Magnetic field, Inductors
+Inductance Energy storage Magnetic field Inductors

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T5C topic.